PraneethJain/IIITorrent/README.md

     $ python3.5 torrent_gui.py

-If there're torrent files provided as command line arguments, corresponding adding dialogs will be opened.
+If torrent files are provided as command line arguments, corresponding adding dialogs will be opened.

 You can't start multiple GUI instances, but you can use this command to add more torrents (open the adding dialogs) to the first one.